-Much of the land was left to the aristocracy, and the aristocrats continued to hold top government jobs and seats on deliberative bodies.
+Solon's reforms didn't create good times.
+Much of the land was still in the hands of the aristocracy, and the aristocrats continued to hold top government jobs and seats on deliberative bodies.
 Athens continued to be overpopulated in relation to the productivity of its agriculture and the availability of land for new generations.
 With no democratic process to change government, more change came through violence.
-An enterprising aristocrat, Pisistratus, bought himself an army (unlike today in the US where they try to buy elections).
-He led a violent overthrow of city authority.
-He took as hostages the sons of leading families, while the head of some families fled into exile.
-(But he left their property unconfiscated.)
-He had all but his own active forces disarmed, and he tolerated no political grouping other than his own.
+An enterprising aristocrat, Pisistratus, bought himself an army, and he led a violent overthrow of city's political authority.
+He took as hostages the sons of leading families, and the head of some families fled into exile (with Pisistratus leaving their property unconfiscated).

-Today, Pisistratus is classified as a "tyrant."
+Pisistratus had all but his own active forces disarmed, and he tolerated no political grouping other than his own.
+He would be classified as a "tyrant."
 He might also be described as a populist.
 He sponsored religious festivals and public games.
-He made available to common farmers the loans at decent rates they needed between harvests.
-He helped trade by building roads.
+He made available to common farmers money lent at decent rates — which they needed between harvests.
+He boosted trade by building roads.
 He improved the city's means of obtaining fresh water.
-He beautified the city by sponsoring sculpture for public places and by improving the city's temples.
-His projects gave Athenians full employment.
+He beautified the city by sponsoring sculpture and by improving the city's temples, and his projects gave Athenians full employment.